-On today’s date in 1935, following severe drought and a worldwide economic slump, the Bank of Canada opened its doors to the public for the first time ever.
+On today’s date in 1935, following severe drought and a worldwide economic slump, Canada’s central bank launched its first banknote series as it began operations across the country.

-And on that same day, the newly established bank issued its first-ever series of banknotes – the 1935 Series – which included $1, $2, $5, $10, $20, $25, $50, $100, $500 and $1,000 banknotes.
-All but the $25 banknote began circulating on March 11.
-All the notes contained the words “Ottawa, Issue of 1935” atop the obverse, excluding the $20 note, which has the words below the serial number.
-The 1935 Series is the only Bank of Canada series with $25 and $500 notes (with the $500 being inspired by past Dominion of Canada notes).
+The series is the only Bank of Canada series with $25 and $500 notes (with the $500 being inspired by past Dominion of Canada notes).
 It’s also the only series carrying the official seal of the Bank of Canada.

-The security features included raised ink, which was thick and easily felt on both sides, intricate fine-line patterns and small green planchettes scattered randomly in the paper.
+The security features include raised ink, which was thick and easily felt on both sides, intricate fine-line patterns and small green planchettes randomly scattered in the paper.